ThiagoAugustoMartins/hackerRank/Tutorials/30 Days of Code/Day 4: Class vs. Instance/README.md

 ###Sample Input

--4
+- 4
---1
+- -1
--10
+- 10
--16
+- 16
--18
+- 18

 ###Sample Output

--Age is not valid, setting age to 0.
+- Age is not valid, setting age to 0.
--You are young.
+- You are young.
--You are young.
+- You are young.

--You are young.
+- You are young.
--You are a teenager.
+- You are a teenager.

--You are a teenager.
+- You are a teenager.
--You are old.
+- You are old.

--You are old.
+- You are old.
--You are old.
+- You are old.

 ###Explanation